The fractional porous medium equation on manifolds with conical singularities II: Some Other Properties of the Fractional Porous Medium Equation

 (III) Since constant functions belong to $D(\FD)$ and thus are in $D((-\FD)^\sigma)$, we can take $\phi\equiv 1$ as a test function in \eqref{S4: weak sol} with $\omega=0$, i.e.

 This proves the conservation of mass. \end{proof}

-\begin{remark} The conservation of mass holds for all $m>0$, and this is an essential difference from the extinction phenomenon observed for the (fractional) porous medium equation on $\R^N$ and in bounded domains, cf. \cite{BenCra8102} for the finite time extinction of solutions for the porous medium equation and \cite{PalRodVaz12} for the fractional porous medium equation. \end{remark}
+\begin{remark} The conservation of mass holds for all $m>0$, and this is an essential difference from the extinction phenomenon observed for the (fractional) porous medium equation on $\R^N$ and in bounded domains with vanishing Dirichlet boundary condition, cf. \cite{BenCra8102} for the finite time extinction of solutions for the porous medium equation and \cite{PalRodVaz12} for the fractional porous medium equation. \end{remark}

 \begin{remark} The proof of conservation of mass actually show that if $(\M,g)$ is an anti-cone then mass is actually conserved on both components of $\M$.
 This means the nonlocal diffusion of \eqref{S1: FPME} cannot transport any mass from one component to another through the conical ends. \end{remark}